Scenario: Daemon application that calls web APIs

 - Web APIs that need to manipulate directories, not specific users

-There's another common case where non-daemon applications use client credentials: even when they act on behalf of users, they need to access a web API or a resource under their own identity for technical reasons.
+There's another common case where non-daemon applications use client credentials, even when they act on behalf of users.
+This occurs when they need to access a web API or a resource under their own identity for technical reasons.
 An example is access to secrets in Azure Key Vault or Azure SQL Database for a cache.

 You can't deploy a daemon application to a regular user's device, and a regular user can't access a daemon application.
-Only a limited set of IT administrators can access devices that have daemon applications running, so a bad actor can't access a client secret or token from device traffic and act on behalf of the daemon application.
+Only a limited set of IT administrators can access devices that have daemon applications running.
+This is so that a bad actor can't access a client secret or token from device traffic and act on behalf of the daemon application.
 The daemon application scenario doesn't replace device authentication.

 Examples of non-daemon applications: